jupaygon/symfony-skeleton/README.md

 rm -rf symfony-skeleton.git
 ```

-- Now you new repository "myproyect" is a exact copy of "jupaygon/symfony-skeleton".
+- Now your new repository "myproyect" is a exact copy of "jupaygon/symfony-skeleton".
 You can download it executing the following command in your projects' folder:

 ```
 git clone git@github.com:your_github_username/myproject.git